shabbir0052/action-eslint/README.md

 Install node manager which enables you to manange muliple version of node manager on ur machine nvmw is one of such node mangager

-To install particular version:- `nvm install 12.22.0`
+- Install particular version of nodejs:- `nvm install 12.22.0`

-Use particular version of node : `nvm use 12.22.0` // this will change the version of the node system wise using symlink
+- Use particular version of node : `nvm use 12.22.0` // this will change the version of the node system wise using symlink

 - install eslint cli globally :- `npm -g i eslint-cli`